-If you wish to prevent variable substitution and have Qedit interpret the dollar sign at face value, insert a backslash immediately in front of it as in $\$
+If you wish to prevent variable substitution and have Qedit interpret the dollar sign at face value, insert a backslash immediately in front of it as in \\$HOME.

 The tilde is a special character with different meanings in Qedit.
-Among other things, it can be a string delimiter or a shortcut pointing

-Warning: The trailing comments limitation is an incompatibility with older versions. to the most recent current line in full-screen mode.
+Among other things, it can be a string delimiter or a shortcut pointing to the most recent current line in full-screen mode.
 In LINUX shells, it's also commonly used to designate the user's home directory.